chvancooten/NimPlant/README.md

     | |\  | | | | | | |  __/| | (_| | | | | |_
     |_| \_|_|_| |_| |_|_|   |_|\__,_|_| |_|\__|

-        A light-weight stage 1 implant and C2 based on Nim and Python By Cas van Cooten (@chvancooten)
+        A light-weight stage 1 implant and C2 based on Nim|Rust and Python By Cas van Cooten (@chvancooten)

 Compiling .exe for NimPlant